About SFSU Over the Years

 Frederic Burk School (Teacher Training)

-The Frederic Burk School, a training facility for the School of Education, was unique in the California State College System, offering kindergarten to sixth grade while providing observation opportunities for student-teachers.
+The Frederic Burk School, a training facility for the School of Education, was unique in the California State University System, offering kindergarten to sixth grade while providing observation opportunities for student-teachers.
 It closed in 1971.
-This collection includes images of the school, personnel, and activities.
-Highlights include a...

 Library Scenes